 How can you add real time conversations to your product to benefit from the discussion that happens around news every day?

 Just like the combination of mobile and social media has disrupted traditional media, real time chat apps have revolutionized the way we communicate.
 Many belief that WhatsApp will be bigger than Facebook and Instagram one day.
-In China WeChat is leading the way.
+In China WeChat is leading the way and you can expect Facebook to follow that route.
 Today publishers provide the content, but engagement around content happens on those chat platforms where few players monetize it successfully.
 Instead of triggering conversations, publishers should host conversations on mobile platforms.
 Like townhall meetings, where decision makers, editors and readers come together.
 Mobile provides all the necessary means and patterns.
 And the editorial control can add exclusive value to it, which no chat platform would be able to.
 In the future users might pay not just for reading content, but for being part of a community of interest that gathers around conversations.
 Mobile news apps need to become the technical platforms that aggregate both – content and conversation.

 The behemoth called Facebook is struggling, at least a bit.
 The window of opportunity is open.
 But publishers need to think out of their boxes now!
 Especially when it comes to mobile.
 It´s time to think beyond the traditional digital news business that just presents endless amounts of content and news in a never ending stream protected by a paywall.
 Content providers need to embrace the standards that todays social networks have established without becoming a social network themselves, avoiding the mistakes and problems current platforms face.